 I’m always surprised to realize that some people still write monthly reports.
 These take too much time to read (when you have the motivation to even do them).

 And what to say about summary Excel report templates?
 I know there are some people creating honestly fabulous Excel reports.
 But, it takes so much time to create and maintain them.
 And have you thought about the day your Microsoft Excel Ninja leaves the business?
 Are there other people to adjust the report to the business’ reporting needs?

 In my opinion, dashboards are the easiest way to accurately tell your clients how your marketing activities are performing and which actions to take to optimize them.

-Providing easy-to-understand views, dashboards are the simplest way to convey what you need to convey to top brass, colleagues and clients.
+Providing easy-to-understand views, a marketing dashboard is the simplest way to convey what you need to convey to top brass, colleagues, and clients.

 This is probably why dashboards are widely used by marketers as a web marketing reporting tool.
 It is certainly why we founded a company that caters to the dashboard needs of inbound marketing specialists.

 If you want to know more about creating optimized dashboards, you should read my 7 golden rules to creating kickass dashboard article.

 Oh!
 And don’t forget to always compare over the last period or over last year to give a meaning to your dashboards.
 Absolute numbers doesn’t mean much (unless you know all your numbers by heart).

 Ok, so Google Analytics is probably not the best tool to create clients’ reports and dashboards.